AcTePuKc/icon-image-resizer/README.md

 - Load an image (supports JPEG, PNG, ICO, BMP, TIFF, and GIF formats).
 - Resize the image to predefined sizes or custom dimensions.
 - Maintain aspect ratio during resizing (optional).
-- Select the output format (ICO, PNG, JPG, BMP, TIFF, or GIF) for the resized image.
+- Select the output format (ICO, PNG, JPG, BMP, TIFF, GIF, or WEBP) for the resized image.
 - Batch resize multiple images at once.
-- Drag & Drop function for a single file conversation.
+- Drag & Drop function for a single file conversion.
 - Save the resized image to the selected format.
 - Open the folder containing the saved image.
 - View and manage recent files list.
-- Set default save and load directories through the settings menu.
+- Set default save directories through the settings menu.
 - Clear recent files list.

-## Known Issues

-- The save directory might not update correctly during the session.
-To ensure the correct save directory is used, set the directory in the settings, then restart the application.
-- PNG to JPG is not working
+- Enable or disable debug mode for logging verbosity.

 ## Requirements

 - Python 3.x
 - Pillow library (for image processing)
 - Tkinter library (for GUI)
 - tkinterdnd2 library (for drag-and-drop functionality)
+- OpenCV library (for advanced image processing)
+- Numpy library (for handling arrays)
-- Subprocess library (for opening the file explorer)
+- Logging library (for application logging)
 - Collections library (for handling recent files)
-- Logging library (for application logging)

 ## Usage